coffee247/SeniorDesign/README.md

 # CS326 Ballistics Data Acquisition

-This project is written in using Qt Designer, PyQt5, with MySQL database as datastore.
+This project is written in using Qt Designer and PyQt5.

 A MySql database is used to store all application data.